junxit/us-congress-bills-112/metadata.md

 - 2012-08-28 — Committee on Indian Affairs.
 Reported by Senator Akaka under authority of the order of the Senate of 08/02/2012 without amendment.
 With written report No. 112-207.
 - 2012-08-28 — Committee on Indian Affairs.
 Reported by Senator Akaka under authority of the order of the Senate of 08/02/2012 without amendment.
 With written report No. 112-207.
 - 2012-08-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 498.
+- 2012-09-22 — Amendment SA 2864 agreed to in Senate by Unanimous Consent.
+- 2012-09-22 — Amendment SA 2864 proposed by Senator Pryor for Senator Akaka. (consideration: CR 9/21/2012 S6670; text: CR 9/21/2012 S6670) In the nature of a substitute.
+- 2012-09-22 — Measure laid before Senate by unanimous consent. (consideration: CR 9/21/2012 S6670)
+- 2012-09-22 — Passed Senate with an amendment by Unanimous Consent.
+- 2012-09-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2012-09-22 — Senate amendment agreed to: Amendment SA 2864 agreed to in Senate by Unanimous Consent.
+- 2012-09-22 — Senate amendment proposed (on the floor): Amendment SA 2864 proposed by Senator Pryor for Senator Akaka.(consideration: CR 9/21/2012 S6670; text: CR 9/21/2012 S6670)
+- 2012-09-22 — Senate amendment submitted